akuklev/algebraic-theories/star-is-more-than-type.md

   Δ⁺ → Δ
 ```

-The point of * is more than Type lies in the property that any structure on the carrier of the signature `[C : I → *]` can be automatically lifted to the carrier of the signature `[C :  I → ((J → *) → *)]` where `J` is an arbitrary index.
+The point of * is more than Type lies in the property that any structure on the carrier of the signature `[C : I → *]` can be automatically lifted to the carrier of the signature `[C :  I → ((tsig) → *)]` where `tsig` is an arbitrary typeformer signature.
 That corresponds to the property of elementory higher topos structure to be preserved under building presheaves.

 § Indexes
 ---------